 Isabela (Albemarle) Island

 This island was named in honor of Queen Isabela.
-With an area of 4,640 sq km (1,790 sq mi), it is the largest island of the Galápagos.
+With an area of 4,640 sq km (1,790 sq mi), it is the largest island in the Galápagos.
 Its highest point is Volcán Wolf, with an altitude of 1,707 m (5,600 ft).
 The island's seahorse shape is the product of the merging of six large volcanoes into a single land mass.

 On this island, Galápagos penguins, flightless cormorants, marine iguanas, pelicans and Sally Lightfoot crabs abound.
 At the skirts and calderas of the volcanoes of Isabela, land iguanas and Galápagos tortoises can be observed, as well as Darwin finches, Galápagos hawks, Galápagos doves and very interesting lowland vegetation.